EndaleBAltaye/TimeSeriesSample/Time Series Project 1 sample/TimeSeriesProject.md

     As we can see in the time series diagram output, our model is a valid or acceptable for the following reasons.
+    The standardized Residials plot support a randome residuals with center or mean Zero.
     The ACF of the residual confirms as the residuals are White Noise.
     All the p-values of the Ljung-box statistics are way above the boundary which confirms the non independence of the residuals.